 Hi!
 I’m Cara Davis, author of CheapWaysTo.com….

-As I approach my 40s, my hope is to help guide others facing similar milestones, and to provide insight and experience that may help them avoid pitfalls or needless worry.
+As I approach my 40s, my hope is to help guide others planning one of the most important days of their lives, and to provide insight and experience that may help them avoid pitfalls or needless worry.

 I’m not an expert.
 But I believe one of the most powerful ways to help others is to let them know they’re not alone.
-So whatever you’re planning, facing, celebrating or changing, my hope is that this blog can help you LIVE BIG and spend small.
+So whatever you’re planning, facing, celebrating or changing, my hope is that this site can help you.

 My speciality: Cheap Wedding Tips!

-CheapWaysTo.com is your source for the inside scoop on cheap places to marry in Nashville and beyond.
-Check out our newest wedding guides for:
+CheapWaysTo.com is your source for the inside scoop on cheap ways and places to marry in Nashville (my home) and beyond.
+Check out our newest city guides for:

 FREE!
 Wedding Budget Worksheet